John-Abbott-College/4A8-Notes/05_scrum.md

   * By adding “conditions of satisfaction”.
 * User stories are written **throughout** the entire agile project.
 Everyone in the team participates with the goal of creating the **product backlog** which fully describes the functionality required.

-* Incomplete until a discussion about that story has taken place.
+* User stories are incomplete until a discussion about that story has taken place.

 * Must be precise in use of language.